Ohtani, McCullers duel into late innings, Astros beat Angels

+HOUSTON (AP) — From pitching to hitting to playing right field, Shohei Ohtani did a little bit of everything for the Los Angeles Angels on Tuesday night.

+But a strong performance from Lance McCullers Jr. combined with a late surge by Houston’s offense kept the Angels and their two-way star from getting a win.

-HOUSTON (AP) — Shohei Ohtani struck out 10 in an impressive duel with Lance McCullers Jr., and the Houston Astros broke loose against the Angels’ bullpen to beat Los Angeles 5-1 Tuesday night.
+Ohtani struck out 10 in an impressive duel with McCullers, and the Astros broke loose against the Angels’ bullpen to beat the Angels 5-1.

 Ohtani allowed one run and four hits with one walk in seven innings, solving his control troubles in his longest start of the season.

+“To see Shohei find fastball command, that’s what it’s going to look like most of the time,” manager Joe Maddon said.
+“He looked spectacular.
+He was not overwrought with sliders and splitters.
+He challenged with fastballs.
+I think his full complements of talent were on display tonight.”

-The two-way star then moved to play right field, and Yuli Gurriel homered during Houston’s four-run eighth.
+Ohtani exited with a 2.10 ERA this season and then moved to play right field, and Yuli Gurriel homered during Houston’s four-run eighth.

 Ohtani batted second and went 1 for 4, striking out twice.